Borovo, Croatia

 Borovo (Борово, Boró, Worow), also known as Borovo Selo (Борово Село; lit.
-'Borovo Village'; to distinguish it from Borovo Naselje suburb which up until 1980 was also a part of the Borovo cadastral municipality), is a village and a municipality in Vukovar-Syrmia County in eastern part of Croatia.
+'Borovo Village'; (Note: to distinguish it from Borovo Naselje suburb which up until 1980 was also a part of the Borovo cadastral municipality)), is a village and a municipality in Vukovar-Syrmia County in eastern part of Croatia.
 Situated on the banks of the Danube river, it shares its border with Serbia and the municipality of Bač on the opposite side.
-The historical development of Borovo is intricately linked with the Danube, which has played a pivotal role in its development as a notable industrial hub in the region.
+The historical development of Borovo is closely linked with the Danube, which has played a central role in its development as a notable industrial hub in the region.

 The etymological genesis of the toponym "Borovo" stems from the Serbo-Croatian word "bor" which signifies "pines."
-Despite functioning independently as a municipality in its own right, Borovo is closely related with the neighbouring town of Vukovar.
-The two are physically connected with Borovo effectively functions as a satellite town of Vukovar.
-Borovo stands as the most populous settlement in Croatia where the majority of residents are Serbs of Croatia.
-It's Serb community also ranks as the second-largest Serbian community in the county, coming after the Serbian community in Vukovar itself.
+Although Borovo is an independent municipality, it is physically contiguous with the neighbouring town of Vukovar and functions as its satellite settlement.
+Borovo is the most populous settlement in Croatia in which ethnic Serbs constitute a majority of the population.
+It's Serb community also ranks as the second-largest Serbian community in the county, coming after the Serb community in Vukovar itself.

-During the early 1990s, Borovo was affected by escalating interethnic tensions in the Socialist Republic of Croatia.
+During the early 1990s process of breakup of Yugoslavia, Borovo was affected by escalating interethnic tensions in the Socialist Republic of Croatia.
 This volatile atmosphere culminated in the 1991 Battle of Borovo Selo, one of the first armed clashes in the conflict which became known as the Croatian War of Independence.
-Borovo became a part of the self-proclaimed unrecognized SAO Eastern Slavonia, Baranja and Western Syrmia within the self-declared proto-state Republic of Serbian Krajina until 1995.
-Since the end of the war and the UNTAES transition, Borovo is one of the municipalities which according to the 1995 Erdut Agreement elect its representatives to the Joint Council of Municipalities, a consultative body of Serb minority's cultural autonomy in the region.
+Borovo became a part of the self-proclaimed unrecognized SAO Eastern Slavonia, Baranja and Western Syrmia within the self-declared proto-state Republic of Serbian Krajina.
+Since the end of the war and the UNTAES transition in 1998, Borovo is one of the municipalities which according to the 1995 Erdut Agreement elect its representatives to the Joint Council of Municipalities, a consultative body of Serb minority's cultural autonomy in the region.

 Geography

-The municipality is located on the Danube river, the second longest European river.
-The municipality has a total area of 28.17 km2.
-The territory of the municipality is almost completely flat as it is located in Pannonian Plain, and it consist of fertile black soil adequate for the agricultural production of crops.
-Borovo is closely related with neighboring Vukovar, to which it is physically connected.
-It is connected by the D519 road to the rest of the country.
-Along its Danube bank municipality is bordering neighboring Republic of Serbia.
+The municipality is situated on the Danube River, the second-longest river in Europe.
+It covers a total area of 28.17 km2.
+The territory is almost entirely flat, as it lies within the Pannonian Plain, and is characterized by fertile chernozem (black soil), which is well suited for agricultural crop production.
+Borovo is closely linked to the neighbouring town of Vukovar, to which it is physically connected, and it is connected to the rest of the country via the D519 road.
+Along its Danube riverbank, the municipality borders Serbia.

-To the north it is bordered by the village of Dalj in Erdut municipality in Osijek-Baranja County, to the west the Trpinja municipality, to the south the town of Vukovar and its Borovo Naselje district and to the east the Danube river.
-About 30% of the entire territory of the municipality consists of residential area.
+To the north, it borders the village of Dalj in the Erdut municipality, to the west, the municipality of Trpinja, to the south, the town of Vukovar and its Borovo Naselje district.
+Approximately 30% of the municipality’s total area consists of residential zones.

-Per 2011 census, settlement itself was by population larger than some of the towns in Croatia with notable examples being Krapina, Pazin, Glina or Senj.
+According to the 2021 census, the settlement itself had a larger population than several Croatian towns, including Vodnjan, Mursko Središće, Hvar or Orahovica.